Wastewater-based epidemiology: Technique

 where R is the concentration of a residue in a wastewater sample, F is the volume of wastewater that the sample represents, C is a correction factor which reflects the average mass and molar excretion fraction of a parent drug or a metabolite, and P is the number of people in a wastewater catchment.
 Variations or modifications may be made to C to account for other factors such as the degradation of a chemical during its transport in the sewer system.

+For microbial surveillance, methods from molecular biology like PCR (qPCR and dPCR) and genetic sequencing are used.
+These methods are often highly susceptible to inhibition by various chemical substances commonly found in wastewater.
+Monitoring of inhibition or removal of these inhibitors is therefore recommended.

 Applications

 Commonly detected chemicals include, but are not limited to the following;